reedlabotz/AfterClass/writing/senior_thesis.md

 ### History of Open Education

-Distance learning has been attempted through several different media in the past century.
-Between 1918 and 1946, 202 educational institutions received radio broadcasting licenses resulting in one for-credit course that failed to attract any students.
+Distance learning has been attempted through several different media in the past century, first on the radio where 202 educational institutions received broadcasting licenses between 1918 and 1946.
+During this time one for-credit course was broadcast that failed to attract any students.
 In the 1970's and 1980's cable and satellite television was used to deliver educational content.
-In fall of 1991, eighteen institutions use the Mind Extension University Educational Network to deliver video courses.[^2] In Britain the Open University was establish in 1969 offering open enrollment to most of its courses which were broadcast by the BBC and distributed on CDs and DVDs[^3].
+In fall of 1991, eighteen institutions use the Mind Extension University Educational Network to deliver video courses[^2].
+In Britain the Open University was establish in 1969 offering open enrollment to most of its courses which were broadcast by the BBC and distributed on CDs and DVDs[^3].

 MOOCs are the latest version of free open education, using the power of the internet to deliver content to students.
-An early MOOC precursors was iTunes U which used the popular iTunes software to provide recordings of courses taught at Universities or other educational institutions to users free of charge.
+An early MOOC precursor was iTunes U which used the popular iTunes software to provide recordings of courses taught at Universities or other educational institutions to users free of charge.
 This system currently has over 350,000 videos in its library from a wide variety of institutions.
 Another system that uses the internet to present educational videos to students is the Khan Academy, offering 3500 micro lectures directed primarily at grade school children.
 The primary difference between the Khan Academy and other MOOCs is that the content is not separated into separate courses but instead each micro lecture is meant to stand on its own.

 ### What Defines a MOOC?

 All Massive Open Online Courses share two important common traits, they must have open access, meaning not only free, but also without limitations on location or organizational affiliation, and they must be scalable, meaning they can easily accommodate tens or hundreds of thousands of users [^4].
 These traits often also lead to content being highly structured, and the courses relying heavily on a strong community of students to ask and answer questions in the online forums or Q&A systems.
 This also limits the formats of assignments that can be given in the courses, mostly machine gradeable, either multiple choice questions or code that the computer can process.

-Three separate services began offing MOOCs in 2012 starting with the extremely popular course by Sebastian Thrun and Peter Norvig with an enrollment of 160,000 students[^4].
+Three separate services began offering MOOCs in 2012 starting with the extremely popular course by Sebastian Thrun and Peter Norvig with an enrollment of 160,000 students[^4].
 The first two websites, Udacity and Coursera, began offering courses in April 2012 and currently have one million and 750,000 members respectively.
 One key difference in the two sites is that Udacity courses are taught by people as individuals, while Coursera courses are offered as part of a partnership with universities.
 A third similar website, edX, opened registration in Fall 2012 as a partnership between MIT and Harvard with participation from several other Universities to offer MOOCs.

 Discussions of the impact that MOOCs will have on education and educational institutions have appeared repeatedly in the New York Times[^1][^5][^6], all concluding that the "lower-tier colleges, already facing resistance over high tuition may have trouble convincing students that their courses are worth the price"[^5].
 The Chronicle of Higher Education speculates about the future of MOOCs and their impact on the "credit monopoly" held by educational institutions, "Someone scoring in the top 1 percent of students in a course bought by a world-famous scholar and endorsed by a world-famous university deserves no credit, while some slacker freshman who ekes out a C deserves four credits?"[^7].
 The Economist questions the value of a traditional university education with soaring tuition prices, predicting that "universities will come under pressure to move to something more like a "buffet" arrangement, under which they will accept credits from each other--and from students who take courses at home"[^8].

 MOOCs began in technical areas, but their popularity quickly has lead to them spreading to many different areas of study including statistics, chemistry, and poetry.
 These non-technical topics presented extra challenges, such as written homework responses that cannot be graded by machine and discussions that required student participation.
-These courses have introduced a crowd sourcing approach which uses the students in the class as graders of each others' homework and adopted new types of multi-person video conferencing such as Google Hangouts to allow more meaningful student participation in discussions.
+These courses have introduced a crowd-sourcing approach which uses the students in the class as graders of each others' homework and adopted new types of multi-person video conferencing such as Google Hangouts to allow more meaningful student participation in discussions.

 ## Existing Solutions